Signs of Mold Under Laminate Flooring

 Laminate Core Materials Absorb Moisture Quickly

 Most laminate flooring contains a high-density fiberboard (HDF) or medium-density fiberboard (MDF) core.
-These materials are manufactured from compressed wood fibers, which makes them strong but highly absorbent when exposed to moisture.
+These compressed wood-fiber materials can swell quickly when water reaches board edges, seams, or the underside of the plank.

 Floating Floor Systems Trap Moisture Beneath the Surface